fzhu2e/cfr/docsrc/ug-installation.rst

     import cfr

-in python.
+in Python.

-If you'd like to also enable the usage of proxy system models, which requires some extra dependencies, simply
+If you'd like to also enable the usage of the Proxy System Models, which requires some extra dependencies, simply

 .. code-block:: bash